YusiferZendric/HealthUtilityApp/README.md

 ## 🌟 Introduction

 In the world of healthcare, choosing the right medication is crucial for effective treatment and patient safety.
 Our web application leverages advanced technology to provide **personalized medication recommendations**, ensuring that each patient receives the most suitable and safe treatment options.
-Powered by **PyHealth**, this app analyzes patient data to offer evidence-based suggestions, reducing the risk of drug interactions and improving overall healthcare outcomes.
+By analyzing patient data with sophisticated machine learning and deep learning models, this app offers evidence-based suggestions, reducing the risk of drug interactions and improving overall healthcare outcomes.

 ## 🚀 Features